robfatland/nexus/bash/index.md

 ```

-This may prompt you to update `conda`, also providing the command.
-Do it!
+This may prompt you to update `conda`, also providing the necessary command.
+If this
+happens I recommend: Do it!

+Another thing to be aware of is that this `testenv` may not inherit the installed packages
+found in `base`.
+Use `conda list` in both environments to compare.
+In particular I found
+(and could `import`) `pandas` in `base` but not in the newly created `testenv`.

 Continue with the `testenv` environment: